solepixel/gravityforms-eloqua/gravityforms-eloqua/readme.txt

 No screenshots at this time.

 == Upgrade Notice ==
+= 1.3.3 =
+* Added "Retry Submission" button on failed submissions to Eloqua
+* Added "Sent to Eloqua?" meta column to display submissions status on Entries View
+* Added additional debug detail when submissions fail to be received by Eloqua

 = 1.3.2 =
 * Fixed bug where form list from Eloqua wouldn't refresh with latest forms